torch/torch7/lib/luaT/README.md

 metatable, pointing to this given function.

-A "constructor table" will be created by `luaT_newlocalmetatable`: it will contain all the class methods, and be callable, calling the constructor, if a constructor has been passed.
+A "constructor table" will be created by `luaT_newlocalmetatable`: it will contain all the class methods, and be callable, calling the `constructor`, if a `constructor` has been passed.
 The constructor table is either stored into `modulename.classname` (that is in the global namespace) if `moduleidx <= 0` or in the table at index `moduleidx` in the stack (if `moduleidx > 0`).